 On 1 August 2005, the United Nations Environment Programme (UNEP) and the Wuppertal Institute jointly founded the Centre on Sustainable Consumption and Production (CSCP).
 As a member of the globally cooperating UNEP Centres, its mission is to develop practically oriented contributions to the ten-year Sustainable Consumption and Production programme which was agreed upon at the World Summit on Sustainable Development in Johannesburg in 2002.

 Setting targets is easy; the real challenge is achieving them through appropriate action.
-In our scientific consulting for politics and business, the Wuppertal Institute focuses on proposals taking the systematic long-term perspective - and ultimately shaping the transition to a solar economy.
-In January 2008 Peter Hennicke retired as President of the Wuppertal Institut, although as a committed scientist he continues to research tirelessly in the fields of energy and resource efficiency.
-Manfred Fischedick, Vice President and head of the Future Energy and Mobility Structures research group, took over the President's responsibilities for more than two years until the very thorough search process came up with a replacement.
+In our scientific consulting for politics and business, the Wuppertal Institute focuses on proposals taking the systematic long-term perspective – and ultimately shaping the transition to a solar economy.
+In January 2008 Peter Hennicke retired as President of the Wuppertal Institute, although as a committed scientist he continues to research tirelessly in the fields of energy and resource efficiency.
+Manfred Fischedick, Vice President and head of the Future Energy and Mobility Structures division, took over the President's responsibilities for more than two years until the very thorough search process came up with a replacement.

 In 2008, Friends of the Earth Germany (BUND), Church Development Service (Evangelischer Entwicklungsdienst - EED) and Bread for the World launched a communication campaign to stimulate public debate about sustainable global development.
 In order to ensure that the initiative was thoroughly prepared, they asked the Wuppertal Institute to develop a book project providing the same kind of concise orientation as Greening the North more than ten years previously.
 The new study, "Zukunftsfähiges Deutschland in einer globalisierten Welt" (A Sustainable Germany in a Globalised World) appeared in autumn 2008.
 Its 30 authors, co-ordinated by editor Wolfgang Sachs, go far beyond a mere stock-taking of the issues of environment, globalisation and justice, using the latest quantitative data and innovative qualitative analyses to open up a sustainability discourse with society.
 Their efforts bore fruit, with numerous talks, discussions, workshops and seminars throughout the country.
 Even Germany's President Horst Köhler took up the study's call for a change of course and an epochal transition, saying this was needed in conjunction with a new industrial revolution to bring about the essential shift from fossil fuels to renewable forms of energy and massive improvements in energy and resource productivity.